AI Infrastructure Financing

 Digital Edge has secured $575 million in financing to fuel the expansion of its data centers across Asia, marking the company's first HoldCo financing.

-DC BLOX has secured $850 million in green financing to accelerate the expansion of its hyperscale infrastructure throughout the Southeast region.
+DC BLOX has secured $850 million in green financing to accelerate the expansion of its hyperscale infrastructure in the Southeast region.

 Blackstone is committing $5 billion to an artificial intelligence cloud venture in partnership with Google.